Political Surveillance of the University

 That first letter suggests that Chase and Nicholson had worked together for some time.
 Chase wrapped his announcement of his new business not only in pleasantries, but he acknowledged that Dean Nicholson did favors for him that he was anxious to reciprocate.
 He also requested that any information or “facts” be sent to him at his Chicago office.
 The letter assumed that Edward Nicholson knew just what sort of “facts” and “information” Chase sought.

-What these letters unquestionably reveal is a connection between two men who not only shared a particular political agenda that Ray Chase termed “Conservative,” but that it was built on a quid pro quo relationship in which information was exchanged for political influence and favors.
-Chase’s request for facts included, over time, recordings of speeches by “radical” students, information about faculty and students with left-wing political perspectives, and lists of speakers and fees paid to them, as well as speakers that he wanted invited to campus.
+What these letters unquestionably reveal is a connection between two men who not only shared a particular political agenda that Ray Chase termed “Conservative”–which more accurately would be called reactionary–but also a quid pro quo relationship in which information was exchanged for political influence and favors.
+Chase’s request for facts included, over time, recordings of speeches by “radical” students, information about faculty and students with left-wing political perspectives, and lists of speakers and fees paid to them.
+He also suggested speakers that he wanted invited to campus.
 This information was valuable because in the 1930s in Minnesota information about labor and political activism was central to the work of big business.
-Both Ray Chase and Edward Nicholson were part of that world.
+Both Ray Chase and especially Edward Nicholson were part of that world.
 Other people on the campus of the University of Minnesota provided information to Chase that he requested, but none had a documented relationship of exchange of information for influence that he shared with Nicholson.

 During this period, Ray Chase no longer held political office and was working with Republicans and big business to defeat not only Farmer-Labor Party candidates, but the commitments of the New Deal, and the rights of farmers and workers.
 Chase gathered and provided information to General Mills and other clients.
 This was one arena of Nicholson and Chase’s political activism.

 Chase and Nicholson’s quid-pro-quo relationship was fully aligned with the work of the Citizens Alliance.
-They viewed those students and faculty members as most dangerous to the University of Minnesota who were activists aligned with the Farmer-Labor Party, or were pro-union, or were critical of capitalism and opposed war.
-Dean Nicholson and Ray Chase made common cause in their rejection of these ideas and activism, and pursued the politics of law and order that made these students and faculty “enemies of society” as much as Farmer-Labor appointees to the Board of Regents.
+They viewed those students and faculty members as most dangerous to the University of Minnesota who were activists who aligned with the Farmer-Labor Party, were pro-union, or were critical of capitalism and opposed war–in short, the entire national student movement of the 1930s.
+Dean Nicholson and Ray Chase made common cause in their rejection of these ideas and activism, and they pursued the politics of law and order that deemed various groups “enemies of society”–from certain students and faculty to Farmer-Labor appointees to the Board of Regents.

 Ray P. Chase and His Campaign Against the University of Minnesota